outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 ```

 This doesn't do anything yet.
-I use the `standalone` class with the options `[tikz,crop]` so that LaTeX loads tikz and produces a pdf that is the size of the produced image.
+I use the `standalone` class with the options `[tikz,crop]`{.latex} so that LaTeX loads tikz and produces a pdf that is the size of the produced image.
 If I had used the `article` class, I would have gotten a single page in letter size with the image at the top --- not as nice to work with.
 There's several other advantages to doing this as a `standalone` document, but I suppose that's best left for a future post.